 Getting out of debt can be a struggle.
-Unexpected expenses arise, temptation persisted by examples of others, and having to delay gratification over an extended period.
+Unexpected expenses arise, temptation persisted by examples of others and having to delay gratification over an extended period.

 The seeming complexity of personal finance can be a difficult subject to navigate.
 Paying back debt requires you to sacrifice things that you wouldn’t have had to otherwise.

 Oftentimes, debt is just the resulting simplicity of not knowing what was done.
 It’s common to hear people talk about debt like waking up from a nightmare – except it’s totally real and the baggage you’re holding is only getting heavier by the minute.
-Joy.

 The first nail in the coffin is the lack of personal responsibility and the unwillingness to learn how money works.

 The sob story featured was a 45-year-old woman who received her Nursing degree in 1991 along with $9,000 in student loans debt.
-Adjusting that $9,000 from 1991 to present 2017 dollars, she owed the equivalent of $16,000 today.

 An extra $1,000 a year could be made pretty easily with some creative side hustling or picking up an extra shift as a nurse.
 She could have also refinanced or made larger, more frequent payments to snowball the debt.